zackees/zcmds/README.md

     * Attempts to fix the internet connection by flushing the dns and resetting the network adapter.
   * fixvmmem (win32 only)
     * Fixes the vmmem consuming 100% cpu on windows 10 after hibernate.
+  * transcribe-anything
+    * Transcribe media content using state of the art insanely-fast-whisper

 # Install (dev):